JerzyMarczewski/JerzyMarczewski/README.md

 ### Hi there 👋

-My name is **George** (Jerzy), and I am a fourth-year computer science student at the Warsaw University of Life Sciences.
-I have been exploring web development on my own for over four years now.
+My name is **Jerzy** (George).
+I am a graduate of the Warsaw University of Life Sciences, where I earned a Bachelor's degree in computer science.
+I am passionate about web technologies and have been independently exploring them for over four years.
+Additionally, I continue to develop in the field of Machine Learning, which I worked on as part of my thesis.

 #### The technologies I use in my projects include:
 <div>